Land that job in hardrock underground mining, give the employers what they want!

 Mining is a diverse and economically important industry internationally and particularly here at home in Australia.
 It is an industry that offers career opportunities like no other and a lifestyle to suit.
-None so more than the hardrock underground industry.
+None more so than the hardrock underground industry.
 What do we mean by hardrock?
-We are talking about gold and rare earths such as lithium, nickel, uranium, and copper to name just a few.
+We are talking about gold, lithium, nickel, uranium, copper and rare earths just to name just a few.
 Just about everything except coal.
 Australia has just started a new boom in Gold with record prices in Australian dollars above $2500 an ounce.
 This is where most of the new starter jobs are.

 Currently our Australian mining companies (Northern Star, BHP, Newcrest, etc) and contractors (Byrncut, Barminco, Ruc, Pybar etc) are operating mines, not only here in Australia but around the world.
-They are using Australian foreman’s, shiftboss’s, jumbo operators, and safety & training managers amongst others to run mines for companies around the world because our mining systems of work are respected and considered world’s best practice and our miners are highly sought after.
+They are using Australian foreman’s, shiftboss’s, jumbo operators, and safety & training managers amongst others to run mines for companies around the world.
+This is because our mining systems of work, are considered world’s best practice and our miners are highly sought after.

 The industry needs new blood and employers are hiring.

 In saying this though, applications for new starters looking to get into the industry are a dime a dozen and employers certainly have the pick of workers wanting to get their start.

 HOW DO I MAKE MY APPLICATION STAND OUT?

 The employers all want the same thing, someone that knows how their mine works (terms used, culture etc) and what is going to be expected of them onsite.
 If you can show the employer that you know what is going to be expected of you, in an entry level role such as a Nipper, Truck Driver or on Service Crew, then you have something to offer the employers.
 This is how you standout, with your mining knowledge!